Xilmi/Rotp-Fusion/README.md

 26-05-23 (BR)
 - Fixed a bug that caused retreating ships to leave the victorious faction in certain cases.
   - This occurred when the retreating ships had never engaged in combat and none of the ships that had participated in the battle had retreated.
+- Fixed weapon action text that overflows the boxes.
+- New option to tell the combat automation to not target a colony that doesn't have missile bases.
+  - Later, when selecting the automation, you can change the default value.
+You can force a “Yes” by pressing the “Shift” key, or force a ‘No’ by pressing the “Control” key.

 26-05-21 (Xilmi)
 - Fix in retreat logic